wp-plugins/events-manager-extended/readme.txt

 *  The *Settings* page allows a fine-grained control over the plugin.
 Here you can set the [format](#formatting-events) of events in the Events page.
 *  Access control is in place for managing events and such:
         - a user with role "Editor" can do anything
-        - with role "Author" you can only add events or edit existing events for which you are the creator or the contact person
+        - with role "Author" you can only add events or edit existing events for which you are the author or the contact person
-        - with role "Contributor" you can only add events *in draft* or edit existing events for which you are the creator or the contact person
+        - with role "Contributor" you can only add events *in draft* or edit existing events for which you are the author or the contact person

 Events list and calendars can be added to your blogs through widgets, shortcodes and template tags.
 See the full documentation at the [Events Manager Extended Support Page](http://www.e-dynamics.be/wordpress/).